Facebooktwitterpinterestlinkedinmail

 When we allow ourselves the holiday foods throughout the year, they lose their hold on us to binge them.

-We know through the research about habituation is that the more we’re allowed to have these foods, that the less they have control over us.
-So literally if we allowed ourselves to have candy, Turkey cheesecake, if we’re exposed to them more or had access to them more often throughout the year, they wouldn’t have such a draw for us this one time of year, and then we wouldn’t be binging on them because they wouldn’t have that big of a grasp on us.
+Literally, if we allowed ourselves to have candy, turkey cheesecake throughout the year they wouldn’t have such a draw for us this one time of year.
+We wouldn’t be binging on them because they wouldn’t have that big of a grasp on us.

 It’s interesting that at a local fitness center, one of the things they’re doing in the month of November is a “no candy” November.
 You win a prize at the end of the month if you don’t eat candy.
 And I thought that was interesting because that once again goes to the idea of restricting ourselves from certain foods because we can’t control them.